6 problems to watch out for if you have solar panels

 However, it’s also sensible to make sure your system is protected by insurance.
 Your home insurance policy is unlikely to cover panel damage from general ‘wear and tear’ and every policy is different, so you’ll need to double-check with your provider to find out exactly what’s included.

-With every Sunsave Plus subscription, the Sunsave Guarantee includes a bespoke insurance policy provided by Aviva.
+Every Sunsave Plus system is insured by Aviva.
 This policy covers damages caused by branches, hail, debris, birds, theft, and fire, providing comprehensive protection for your solar panels.

-If you’re wondering how much a solar & battery system could save you, click the button below to answer a few quick questions and we'll provide you with an estimate.
+If you’re wondering how much a solar & battery system could save you, answer a few quick questions below and we'll provide you with an estimate.

 Ten black monocrystalline solar panels on a red rooftop in a UK housing estate, lots of red houses and trees in the background